Europa Road: Trade

 The Europa Road is considered to be the main artery serving the South District in Gibraltar.
 Through the use of the Europa Road, easy access is gained to a number of local businesses and commerce is made possible.
 Through the incorporation of the Europa Road, Gibraltar was provided with key assets such as commerce and scientific education.
 The Europa Road was built to provide a main road and to encourage growth and develop infrastructure throughout Gibraltar.
 For Gibraltar, the Europa Road provides a route for both trade and information.
 Throughout history Gibraltar has been positioned well for trading purposes.
 Knowing this, the government of Gibraltar has sought to establish themselves as a trading stronghold.
 This is done through the development of roads, such as the Europa Road, providing access near the ports and throughout most of Gibraltar.
 In times of war and blockades, Gibraltar would become a rallying point, allowing countries to conduct trade throughout Europe, and this was aided by the Europa Road and the infrastructure it gave to Gibraltar.
 Without the critical infrastructure that the Europa Road provides, trade in Gibraltar both internationally and nationally would suffer.

 Scientific experiments

 There has been a scientific experiment performed on the sewers of the Europa Road to discover what conditions some bacteria will develop in the sewers and possibly end up in the air ventilation systems in Gibraltar.
-Having this experiment conducted on the Europa Road is significant for the fact that the road is enabling Gibraltar to advance both commercially but also scientifically.